chintal/tendril/doc/source/userdoc/userinstall.rst

         on as needed.
 If another solution is to be used instead, appropriate changes should be made to :func:`utils.libreoffice.XLFile._make_csv_files` and :func:`utils.libreoffice.XLFile._parse_sscout`.

-        i.
+        a.
 Install dependencies:

             .. code-block:: bash

                 sudo apt-get install python-uno

-        ii.
+        b.
 Determine ``libreoffice`` ``python`` version:

             TBD.
-Until then, refer to ``https://code.google.com/p/slidespeech/wiki/FindingLibreOfficePython``_
+Until then, refer to `<https://code.google.com/p/slidespeech/wiki/FindingLibreOfficePython>`_

-        iii.
+        c.
 Checkout the ``officehelpers`` code:

             .. code-block:: bash

                 svn co svn://svnserver.qznet/scripts/libreoffice

-        iv.
+        d.
 Navigate to the trunk folder of the obtained repository in a terminal.

-        v.
+        e.
 Install to system using:

             .. code-block:: bash